-This notebook series includes three different models that vary slightly in design style, color and general appearance.
-Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated below and in specification) and general functions are the same for all the design styles (see Appendix D for further details).
+This notebook series includes three different models, and two different design types that vary slightly in style, color and general appearance.
+Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated below and in specification) and general functions are the same for all the models and design styles (see Appendix D for further details).